scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 supported by the compiler.
-However, it's useful to know about `-Ypartial-unification` and this elimination order limiation in case you ever come across an odd scenario like the one above.
+However, it's useful to know about `-Ypartial-unification` and this elimination order limitation in case you ever come across an odd scenario like the one above.